recursion-ninja/masters-thesis/doc/REVISIONS.md

 	> Where is that described, in scientific (or even engineering) terms?
     Note: Expanded Section 6.3 "Scalability Limits," added Table B.8
 	Edit: a87b2d4ba5788dfc220897f83dc8a5c14fd2b8cd

+##  Shankar

+1.  > I remember talking about this but not the conclusion.
+Is there a reason why you didnt explicitly say whether the attacker can be a group member?
+Its OK if you had a reason, but just checking.
+    Spot: Page 21
+	Note: Yes, there is a reason to forbid an attacker from being a group member, but it's a bit nuanced.
+Essentially, the CGKA security game assumes the adversary is not a group member and uses that assumption in the way it defines the FSU property.
+It can be finnesed to allow the adversary to be a group member, but I'd rather keep things simple (at this point).
+    Edit: None

+2.  > Doesnt parse (to me)
+    Spot: Page 24
+    Edit:

 ---